handbox/shellper/README.rst

 **Functionality**

 For now we added basic functionality:
-    * Integration with Google Calendar
+    * Integration with Google Calendar and Gmail
     * Adding tasks
     * Deleting tasks
     * Showing tasks
     * Searching information based on the title of tasks

 In this version authentication works with our test account.
-If you want that application works with your account, please delete file etc/calendar-api.json.
+If you want that application works with your account, please delete files etc/calendar-api.json and etc/gmail-api.conf.
 File etc/template.yaml is a list of events, modify it for your events.\
 In your Google Calendar in description of event will be links to information about your event.